boyserk84/opencv_android_studio_facedetection/README.md

 ```
 ANSWER `OpenCV` is looking for `libcpufeatures.a` file from the specific path.
 In this particular example, it's looking in `sdk/native/jni...`, but it was in `native/jni/...`.

-## UnsatisfieldLinkError from Java native interface method.
+## Issue: UnsatisfieldLinkError from Java native interface method.
 ```
-java.lang.UnsatisfiedLinkError: No implementation found for long com.nxxxxx.facedetection_sample.DetectionBasedTracker.nativeCreateObject
+java.lang.UnsatisfiedLinkError: No implementation found for long com.nxxxxx.facedetection_sample.DetectionBasedTracker.nativeCreateObject()
 ```

-ANSWER Run the following command on your so file to see if it has the correct method signature.
+ANSWER Run the following command on `*.so` file to see if it has the correct method signature.
 ```
-nm /YOURPATH/app/build/intermediates/cmake/debug/obj/x86/libdetection_based_tracker.so | grep METHOD_NAME_FROM_DETECTION
+nm /YOURPATH/app/build/intermediates/cmake/debug/obj/x86/libdetection_based_tracker.so | grep NATIVE_METHOD_NAME_FROM_JNI_CLASS
 ```